Nischay2312/Nischay2312.github.io/_posts/2023-08-14-ESP32-Screen-Stream-Improved.md

         break
 ```
 ### Approach 2: Websockets + JPEG
 I am not adding the complete script but will add small snippets.
-The main structure is similar:
+The main structure is similar.
 As you can see the image is just resized and no further processing is done afterwards
 ```python
 while True: